ironcore-dev/ironcore/docs/proposals/07-quota.md

 Similar to Kubernetes' object count quota, it is possible to limit the number of resources per types using the following syntax: `count/<resource>.<group>`.
-For example, `count/machines.compute.api.onmetal.de` would limit the number of machines from the `onmetal-api` `compute.api.onmetal.de` group.
+For example, `count/machines.compute.ironcore.dev` would limit the number of machines from the `ironcore` `compute.ironcore.dev` group.

 ### Quota Scopes